junxit/us-congress-bills-113/metadata.md

 - 2014-07-23 — Placed on the House Calendar, Calendar No. 127.
 - 2014-07-23 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-549.
 - 2014-07-23 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-549.
+- 2014-07-25 — Considered by unanimous consent. (consideration: CR H6844)
+- 2014-07-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-07-25 — Mr. Barletta asked unanimous consent to take from the Speaker's table and consider.
+- 2014-07-25 — On agreeing to the resolution Agreed to without objection. (text: CR H6844)
+- 2014-07-25 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H6844)